zeniuseducation/forclojure/README.md

 ## Caveat

-We're together in this, one made a mistake the failure/error will be shown to all
+We're in this together, one made a mistake the failure/error will be shown to all :)

 ## License